adnjoo/portfolio-website/posts/doet-review.md

 ---
-title: '📕 Review of DOET'
+title: '📕 Review of The Design of Everyday Things by Don Norman'
 date: '2023-02-15'
 ---